vzachari/IronSmithQSM/README.md

 *Ex. if S0001 is specified in MyInputFile and folder S0001 exists in output folder, S0001 will be skipped.*

-c) Freesurfer is a reserved folder name under output folder and may be used by Ironsmith.
+c) Freesurfer_Skip is a reserved folder name under output folder and may be used by Ironsmith.
 See section #5 on quality of life features below.

 ## 4) MyInputFile format: